 Traveling with phones, tablets or laptops can mean increased risks to your privacy and data.

-When traveling internationally for work, only use University-approved and -owned devices to access University data.
-The use of personal devices to access University data, software or enterprise applications when traveling internationally is strongly discouraged.
-This includes checking your email on a personal smartphone or tablet.
+When traveling internationally for work, only use university-owned devices to access University systems.
+The use of personal devices to access University data, software or enterprise applications when traveling internationally is permitted provided the device meets the security requirements within the Bring Your Own Device Standard.

 Before You Go